Want to add some good books to your reading list? Here are 12 books to read this year!

 Betsy-Tacy books were some of my all-time favorite books to read when I was a girl.
 Now that I’m a mom and my children are old enough to appreciate them, I’ve been reading my own copies to them every night at bedtime.
 Without fail they always ask to hear another chapter – or two or three!

-What are some books you’d like to read in 2018?
+What are some books you’d like to read this year?

 Disclosure: Links in this post may be affiliate links.
 This means that, at no added cost to you, I may make a commission on products purchased through these links.
 Thank you for supporting this website!